This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Tetanus shot: This is medicine to keep you from getting tetanus if the fracture also has an open wound.
 It is given as a shot.
 You should have a tetanus shot if you have not had one in the past 5 to 10 years.
 Your arm may become red, swollen, and sore from this shot.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your scapula.
-You may be given dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your scapula and surrounding tissues and bones.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - X-rays: You may need x-rays of your scapula, clavicle, and humerus to check for broken bones or other problems.
 X-rays of your lungs and both your injured and uninjured scapula may also be taken.

-- Sling: Caregivers may put your arm in a sling to support your scapula while it heals.
+- Sling: Healthcare providers may put your arm in a sling to support your scapula while it heals.

 - Surgery: You may need surgery to put your bones back in their normal position if the fracture is severe.
 Pins, plates, and screws may be used to hold the bone together.
 Other problems, such as an injury to a nerve, blood vessel, or other organs may also be treated with surgery.